SorellaCapital/Sorella-Interview-Project/README.md

 As such, I think it is only fitting that the interview test takes the form of a week long, open-resource coding project in an area tangential to what we do at Sorella.
 Your project will be to implement a total order multicast service using a distributed algorithm in Golang.

 If you are unfamiliar with Golang, no worries!
 It is a relatively easy language to pick up and has an excellent community which makes it easy to just use Google when you get stuck.
-As a good primer, I recommend you complete the [online Go tutorial] (https://go.dev/tour/welcome/1), especially spending time on concurrency.
+As a good primer, I recommend you complete the [online Go tutorial](https://go.dev/tour/welcome/1), especially spending time on concurrency.